 - Slice the aubergines in half lengthways and place the cut sides down on a baking sheet.
-Use a few squirts of cooking spray to stop them sticking
+Use a few squirts of cooking spray to stop them from sticking.

 - Roast them for 20-25 mins or until they are tender.

-- Remove them from oven and set them aside to cool.
+- Remove them from the oven and set them aside to cool.

-- Once cooled, scoop out the flesh and place in food processor or high-speed blender.
+- Once cooled, scoop out the flesh and place in a food processor or high-speed blender.